cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 information on that read the article about
 [Acoustic Model Types](/wiki/acousticmodeltypes).

+## Building the tools

+You'll minimally need PocketSphinx and SphinxTrain here.
+Build and install PocketSphinx following the instructions in [the tutorial](../tutorialpocketsphinx).
+SphinxTrain can be built using the same instructions:

+    cmake -S . -B build -DCMAKE_INSTALL_PREFIX=$HOME/cmusphinx -G Ninja cmake --build build --target install

+The tools will be located in `$HOME/cmusphinx/libexec/sphinxtrain`.

 ##  Creating an adaptation corpus

-The first thing you need to do is to create a corpus of adaptation data.
+Now, you will need to create a corpus of adaptation data.
 The corpus will consist of

 * a list of sentences
 * a dictionary describing the pronunciation of all the words in that list of sentences